volubyliss/Glory-s-portfolio/index.md

 # Welcome to Glory's Portfolio :)

-I am web developer since 2015.
+I am a freelance web developer since 2015.
-Actually I'm a freelance since 2016.
+I am always eager to work on new project, I like to acquire new skills and and I am not afraid to face the difficulties of programming.
-I've participated to several projects (web app, android app).
-I also created few web-site in ruby on rails, Javascript; JQuery, postgresql, from the beginning to the end ( UX and UI design, DNS management, development, deployment, instances management, instances maintenance ).
-Right now I'm working on personal project : the development in ruby on rails and ReactJs of e-commerce web site and in the same time I'm looking for freelance missions.
+I've worked on several projects (web app, android app).
+I also created few websites in Ruby on Rails, JavaScript, jQuery, PostgreSQL, through the all products pipeline ( UX and UI design, DNS management, development, deployment, instances management, instances maintenance ).
-I like to acquire new skills and I am not afraid to face the difficulties of programming.
+Actually i'm looking for all kind of freelance missions.

 ## Online projects :